adityakkpk/Namaste-Javascript/Readme.md

     - Async and Await combo is used to handle promises.
     - What is Await?
         - Await is a keyword that can only be used inside your async function.
+    - When you use aync await to handle promises, it seems like JS engine is waiting for the promise to be resolved.
+But actually it is not waiting.